DIE-Bonn/MatomoTracking/README.md

 1. Extracts the requested domain from the host.
 2. Checks if tracking is enabled for the domain.
+3. If `pathOverrides` are defined, the middleware:
+    - Searches for the most specific matching path override (using longest prefix match with boundary awareness).
+    - Merges the override settings with the domain-level config using `mergeConfigs`.
+4. Uses the resulting (effective) config to evaluate `excludedPaths` and `includedPaths`.
-3. If enabled and not excluded, sends a tracking request to Matomo asynchronously.
+5. If tracking is still enabled and the path is not excluded, sends a tracking request to Matomo asynchronously.
-4. Forwards the request to the next handler in the chain.
+6. Forwards the request to the next handler in the chain.

+### mergeConfigs Function

+Merges a domain-level configuration with a path-level override.

+- Any field explicitly set in the path override replaces the value from the base domain config.
+- This function ensures that only the overridden fields change, while other inherited values remain intact.

 ### sendTrackingRequest Method